 Ultrasound imaging is the first line of tests performed when ectopic pregnancy is suspected.

-An ectopic pregnancy happens when the products of fertilization implants and develops beyond the confines of the uterus and it is one of the more serious complications of pregnancy.
+An ectopic pregnancy happens when the products of fertilization implant and develops beyond the confines of the uterus, and it is one of the more serious complications of pregnancy.

 It is one of the most common reasons for an early pregnancy scan as the incidence of ectopic pregnancies is 1-2% and is still the most common cause of pregnancy-related death in the first trimester, accounting for about 10% of all pregnancy-related deaths.

 Ectopic pregnancy is almost always not viable, except for very few instances.
 This condition can bring bleeding within the abdominal cavity which can be fatal for the mother.
 The most common form of ectopic pregnancy is one that takes places within the fallopian tubes, which is also called a tubal pregnancy.
 Other locations of implantation are the ovaries, cervix, and the abdomen.
 As has been mentioned, this condition can bring bleeding and death, and as such should be treated as an emergency.

 The course of a normal uterine pregnancy starts when the uterus receives the newly fertilized egg.
 The egg implants itself in the nutrient-rich uterine lining where it will eventually develop.
 On the other hand, in ectopic pregnancy, this process does not take place in the uterus: 98% of the time it happens in the Fallopian tubes.

 With the current advances in diagnostic tools and procedures such as the early pregnancy scan, ectopic pregnancy can be detected and addressed earlier.